mapbox/mbtiles-spec/1.3/spec.md

 MBTiles files, known as **tilesets**, MUST implement the specification below to ensure compatibility with devices.

+## Compatibility

+*This section is informative and does not add requirements to implementations.*

+Because views may be used to produce the MBTiles schema, two implementations may store tiles with different internal details, meaning one implementation may not be able to add to an existing file.

+As a container format, MBTiles can store any tiled data, so data can be stored that an implementation cannot do anything with.

+Relying on metadata keys not defined in the specification can cause compatibility problems.

 ## Database Specifications

-Tilesets MUST be valid SQLite databases of
+Tilesets SHALL be valid SQLite databases of
 [version 3.0.0](http://sqlite.org/formatchng.html) or higher.
-Only core SQLite features are permitted; tilesets MUST NOT require extensions.
+Only core SQLite features are permitted; tilesets SHALL NOT require extensions.

-MBTiles databases SHOULD use [the officially assigned magic number](http://www.sqlite.org/src/artifact?ci=trunk&filename=magic.txt) to be easily identified as MBTiles.
+MBTiles databases MAY use [the officially assigned magic number](http://www.sqlite.org/src/artifact?ci=trunk&filename=magic.txt) to be easily identified as MBTiles.

 ## Database

 Note: the schemas outlined are meant to be followed as interfaces.
-SQLite views that produce compatible results are equally valid.
+SQLite views that produce compatible results MAY be used instead.
 For convenience, this specification refers to tables and virtual tables (views) as tables.